reisbigode/reisbigode/README.md

 ---
 Welcome to my GitHub profile!

-I'm a technology enthusiast and cybersecurity developer, focused on ethical hacking.
-My main expertise lies in the practice of cyberattacks.
+I am a technology enthusiast and developer, focusing on ethical hacking.
+My main expertise lies in the practice of cyberattacks and cybersecurity against threats.
 ---

 ## 🚀 About Me